Health and Human Services

 - Medical Assisting—Students develop the knowledge base, skills, and behaviors that entry-level medical assistants need to succeed.
 Students are introduced to anatomy and physiology, diagnostic tests, diseases and disorders, treatments, and nutrition.

-- Nursing Assisting (CNA)—This pathway prepares students to work under the supervision of licensed health care professionals to perform direct basic nursing care in medical settings such as hospitals, nursing homes, and clinics.
+- Certified Nursing Assistant (CNA)—This pathway prepares students to work under the supervision of licensed health care professionals to perform direct basic nursing care in medical settings such as hospitals, nursing homes, and clinics.

 - Pharmacy Technician—This pathway prepares students to assist licensed pharmacists in providing health care and medications to patients in medical settings such as hospitals, clinics, pharmacies, and labs.

 - Sports Medicine—This pathway trains students in the knowledge, skills, practices, and theories encompassed in the health and safety of athletes.

 - Legal and Law Enforcement†—This pathway exposes students to the range of duties required of law enforcement officers and to careers in legal services, which are the backbone of law enforcement.

 - Education and Training—This pathway prepares students to employ teaching/training methods that will result in higher learner achievement and to communicate, inspire trust and confidence, motivate learners, and understand their educational needs.